-11.8 Dishonest or fraudulent use of the expenses system
+12.8 Dishonest or fraudulent use of the expenses system

-If you are aware or suspect a fellow employee of making dishonest or fraudulent use of the business expenses claims procedure then you must report this immediately to your line manager or phone the Whistleblower Reporting Line 0800 915 1571.
-(See section 20).
+If you are aware or suspect a fellow employee of making dishonest or fraudulent use of the business expenses claims procedure then you must report this immediately to your line manager or phone the Whistleblower Reporting Line 0800 915 1571 or online at safecall.co.uk/file-a-report/.
+(See section 21).

-It is considered to be an act of gross misconduct under the company's Disciplinary Policy to knowingly submit false claims, including false mileage claims under the business expenses claims procedure.
+It is considered to be an act of gross misconduct under the Company's Disciplinary Policy to knowingly submit false claims, including false mileage claims under the business expenses claims procedure.